 Action Description PROGRAM Programs all selected family features: FPGA Array, targeted FlashROM pages, security setting and silicon signature (if provided).
-Note: If the FPGA Array is selected, the FPGA Array core is enabled after successful programming.
 VERIFY Verifies all selected features: FPGA Array, targeted FlashROM pages, security setting and silicon signature (if provided).
 ERASE Erases all selected family features: FPGA Array, targeted FlashROM pages, security setting and silicon signature (if provided).
 ERASE_ALL Erases all features in the targeted device regardless of the features selected to generate the STAPL file.
 DEVICE_INFO Displays the IDCODE, Silicon Signature, the design name, the checksum, and device security settings and programming environment information programmed into the device.
 VERIFY_DEVICE_INFO Verifies the IDCODE, silicone signature, design name, checksum, device security settings and programming information programmed into the device.
 READ_IDCODE Reads the device ID code from the device.
 ERASE_FROM Erases only the targeted FlashROM pages, not the entire FlashROM.
 PROGRAM_FROM Programs only the targeted FlashROM pages.
 VERIFY_FROM Verfies the targeted FlashROM pages.
+PROGRAM_ARRAY Programs the FPGA Array and Silicon Signature (if applicable) into the device.
+VERIFY_ARRAY Verifies the FPGA Array and Silicon Signature (if applicable) into the device.
+ERASE_ARRAY Erases the FPGA Array and Silicon Signature (if provided).
+PROGRAM_SECURITY Programs only the Security Settings.
+ERASE_SECURITY Erases only the Security Settings.